beetbox/beets/docs/plugins/index.rst

 '''''''''''''

 * :doc:`web`: An experimental Web-based GUI for beets.
+* :doc:`rdm`: Randomly choose albums and tracks from your library.
 * :doc:`bpd`: A music player for your beets library that emulates `MPD`_ and is compatible with `MPD clients`_.